 Get a true feel for the majesty of the Andes at Colca Canyon.
 Believe it or not, it is twice as deep as the Grand Canyon.
 At Colca Canyon, the locals retain their ancestral traditions and are watched over by Andean Condors.

-Experience the stunning Ballestas Islands, often referred to as the "poor man's Galapagos Islands," which is far from the truth.
-In fact these rocky islets are stunning in their own right and are home to a variety of animals including many birds and an array of larger animals like seals, sea lions, and humboldt penguins.
+The stunning Ballestas Islands are sometimes called the "poor man's Galapagos."
+The fact that they invite that comparison at all however should tell you how special they are.
+These rocky islets are stunning in their own right and are home to a variety of animals including many birds, seals, sea lions, and Humboldt penguins.
 It’s a perfect spot for nature lovers.

-Chan Chan is the largest American pre-Columbian city and offers a chance for travellers to step back in time while exploring the many buildings and history this amazing place has to offer.
+Chan Chan is the largest American pre-Columbian city and offers a chance for travellers to step back to (so it's estimated) 9th-century Peru, exploring a land predating colonization, or even the mighty Incas.

 Top Activities and Experiences in Peru

-Peru is a hiker’s playground as you can walk the same path as the Incas on the Inca Trail through the Sacred Valley, explore the Salkantay Trek towards Machu Picchu, witness the wonder of Vinicunca the Rainbow Mountain in the country’s east, or discover the hidden ruins of Choquequirao.
+Calling Peru a hiker’s playground is an understatement!
+Walk the same path as the Incas on the Inca Trail through the Sacred Valley, explore the Salkantay Trek towards Machu Picchu, witness the wonder of Vinicunca the Rainbow Mountain in the country’s east, or discover the hidden ruins of Choquequirao.

 Go on a Foodie Adventure

 Peru has become a culinary mecca.
 Lima has several of the most acclaimed restaurants in the world such as Maido, Central, and Astrid y Gaston, while the rest of the country benefits from the rich culinary heritage.
-Seafood is kind on the coast, with fresh offerings in Lima and Arequipa, while the potato is a staple throughout the country.
-Peru also boasts a rich fusion culture, with culinary variations on Japanese (Nikkei) and Chinese (Chifa) cuisine in particular.
+Seafood is king on the coast (this is the country that perfected ceviche, after all), with fresh offerings in Lima and Arequipa, while the potato is a staple throughout the country.
+Peru also boasts a rich fusion tradition, with culinary variations on Japanese (Nikkei) and Chinese (Chifa) cuisine in particular.

 Explore the Amazon